chef-boneyard/chef-rfc/new/chef-upgrade.md

 ### Determining the desired chef version

-The desired chef version should be provided to the node through a new first class environment or node attribute tree, named `__chef_version__`.
+The desired chef version should be provided to the node through a new first class environment or node attribute tree, named `__chef_upgrade__`.
 Once RFC 45 is completed, that attribute tree will be marked as desired state, and not mutable by the node.

 The attribute tree will contain one mandatory attribute, `version`, and some additional attributes.
 Currently, we intend to support `channel` to allow the administrator to specify that they would like to consume unreleased builds.
-Channels are documented in [RFC 47](https://github.com/chef/chef-rfc/blob/master/rfc047-release-process.md#channels)
+Channels are documented in [RFC 47](https://github.com/chef/chef-rfc/blob/master/rfc047-release-process.md#channels).

 The `version` attribute shall contain either MAJOR, MAJOR.MINOR, or MAJOR.MINOR.BUILD as documented in [RFC 47](https://github.com/chef/chef-rfc/blob/master/rfc047-release-process.md#versioning).